ubports/autopilot/docs/faq/contribute.rst

 Q. Which version of Python can Autopilot use?
 =============================================

-Autopilot support both Python 2.7 and Python 3.3 from a single code base.
+Autopilot supports both Python 2.7 and Python 3.3 from a single code base.

 Q. How do I run tests with `tox`?
 =================================